 California Government Code Section 56668(l) requires an assessment of the timely availability of water supplies for an annexation area.
-The UWMP for the City of Stockton's water system assessed the reliability of its water supply for its service area, which includes the subject site.
-The UWMP includes a description of the water supply sources, projected water use, and a comparison of water supply water demands during normal, single-dry, and multiple-dry years.
+The 2020 UWMP for the City of Stockton's water system assessed the reliability of its water supply for its service area, which includes the subject site.
+The 2020 UWMP includes a description of the water supply sources, projected water use, and a comparison of water supply water demands during normal, single-dry, and multiple-dry years.
 The definitions of the three water year scenarios, as described by the State Department of Water Resources, are provided below.

 - 1. Average year is a year, or an averaged range of years in the historical sequence that most closely represents median water supply availability to the agency.
 Normal and average are used interchangeably within the Department of Water Resources guidebook. - 2.
 Single dry year is the year with the lowest water supply availability to the agency. - 3.
 Multiple dry year is the lowest average water supply availability to the agency for a consecutive multiple-year period (three years or more) for a watershed since 1903.
+For the City of Stockton, a five-year period was used in the analysis.

-As part of the UWMP, a Water Supply Reliability Assessment was conducted to determine the reliability of the City's water supply for all three water year scenarios from 2020 to 2040.
-This Water Supply Reliability Assessment is currently the most up-to-date and reliable source of information regarding the City's long-term water supplies and their reliability.
-Under the normal water year scenario, water supply would exceed demand by 34,546 to 50,351 acre-feet per year.
-Under the single dry water year scenario, supply would exceed demand by 30,546 to 44,351 acre-feet per year.
-Under the third year of a multiple dry year scenario, supply would exceed demand by the same amounts as in the single dry year scenario.
+As part of the 2020 UWMP, a Water Supply Reliability Assessment was conducted to determine the reliability of the City's water supply for all three water year scenarios from 2025 to 2045.
+Under the normal water year scenario, water supply would exceed demand by 36,596 to 47,322 acre-feet per year.
+Under the single dry water year scenario, supply would exceed demand by 13,656 to 24,022 acre-feet per year.
+Under the multiple dry year scenario, supply would exceed demand in a range from 12,456 acre-feet per year in the fourth dry year in 2040 and 2045 to 44,196 acre-feet per year in the fifth dry year in 2030.

-The UWMP indicated that commercial activities used 2,553 acre-feet of water per year in 2015.
-In that same year, there were 2,567 connections to the City's water system.
-While water usage can vary greatly among commercial activities, for this analysis it is assumed that commercial water usage on the project site would be the average per commercial connection - approximately 0.99 acre-feet per year per connection.

-As noted in Section 3.1, five connections are assumed.
-Based on this assumption, water demand from proposed development on the subject site would be approximately 4.95 acrefeet per year.
+A Water Master Plan Update prepared by the City in 2021 indicated that commercial activities use approximately 1.62 acre-feet of water per year.
+While water usage can vary greatly among commercial activities, for this analysis it is assumed that commercial water usage on the subject site would be the same.
+Based on the assumed water use, water demand from proposed development on the subject site would be approximately 13.0 acre-feet per year.
 When compared with the difference in water supply and demand described above, the City would have sufficient water supply for proposed future development on the subject site, even in multiple dry years.
 Water can be readily provided from existing sources, without the need to acquire additional supplies or water rights.

-It should be noted that the UWMP demand figures used in this analysis do not consider the amount of water that may be saved by active and passive water conservation programs implemented by the City.
+It should be noted that the demand figures used in this analysis do not consider the amount of water that may be saved by active and passive water conservation programs implemented by the City.
 The COSMUD has met, and expects to continue to meet, annual water demands within its service area during differing hydrologic periods with surface water, groundwater, water conservation, and other potential water supplies such as non-potable supplies from local communities, raw surface water from local irrigation districts, and water from active groundwater storage projects.